βFAQ

 Why Do We Use an Auction Mechanism?

 Moreover, the auction mechanism serves as an effective means to maintain market momentum, especially during periods of market fluctuation.
-The bidding window provides participants with the opportunity to carefully monitor price changes in Secondary Markets before placing orders.
+The bidding window provides participants with the opportunity to carefully monitor price changes in tToken Markets before placing orders.

 Why Do We Use a Central Limit Orderbook Mechanism?

 A central limit orderbook (CLOB) is effective for trading in financial markets because it can accurately reflect the overall market supply and demand.
 This stands as a stark contrast to relying on an AMM pool in a protocol.
-With this mechanism, users can place orders at the prices they desire and trade at those levels if matched in Secondary Markets.
+With this mechanism, users can place orders at the prices they desire and trade at those levels if matched in tToken Markets.
 They can also select between limit and market orders based on their trading strategies.

 What Fees Do I Pay?

-Primary Markets (Per Order)
+Fixed-Rate Borrowing/Lending (Per Order)

-10% of the matched interest
+Borrower | 10% of the matched interest | ETH 0.009 equivalent |

-0.1% per annum rate of the lending amount
+Lender | 0.1% per annum rate of the lending amount | ETH 0.0007 equivalent |

-Secondary Markets (Per Order)
+tToken Markets (Per Order)

-0.1% per annum rate on the notional value of tTokens
+Market Maker | 0.1% per annum rate on the notional value of tTokens | ETH 0.0007 equivalent |

-0.3% per annum rate on the notional value of tTokens
+Market Taker | 0.3% per annum rate on the notional value of tTokens | ETH 0.0014 equivalent |

 How Do I Become a Term Structure User?

-What is the Protocol’s Liquidation Mechanism?
+What is the Protocolβs Liquidation Mechanism?

 The liquidation threshold is the maximum acceptable LTV ratio for a loan during its lifetime.
 If the LTV ratio of a loan reaches this threshold, the liquidation process can be triggered by liquidators.
 The liquidation threshold varies depending on the collateral and borrowed tokens used in the loan.
 The liquidation can be either full liquidation or half liquidation, depending on the value of the collateral.
 Full liquidation applies when the collateral value is no more than USD 10,000, while half liquidation applies in all other cases.
 Please note that if borrowers fail to repay their loans before 00:00 UTC+0 on the maturity date, full liquidation will apply.
 The liquidation process is fully on-chain, decentralized, and open to any liquidator to maintain the stability of the system.
 There are incentives for liquidators and penalties for borrowers.
 For more information, please refer to our docs at Liquidation Mechanism - Term Structure Docs.